JosiahParry/symlink-rs/README.md

-**NOTE** this is a fork of gitlab.com/chris-morgan/symlink.
+**NOTE** this is a fork of [symlink](gitlab.com/chris-morgan/symlink).
 There are not changes to this crate.
-But a fork is required as there has not been a published update in 8 years.
+But a fork is required as there has not been a published update in 8 years and this crate is exceptionally useful!

-# `symlink`: create (and delete) symlinks in a cross-platform manner
+# `symlink-rs`: create (and delete) symlinks in a cross-platform manner

 Rust’s standard library exposes platform-specific ways to create symlinks: